aiven/devportal/docs/platform/howto/add-storage-space.rst

 .. topic:: Result

-   Your additioanl disk space has been removed.
+   Your additional disk space has been removed.
 The service is in the **Rebalancing** state while the nodes are being recycled.